l1siki-dev/okinawa_gametheory/README.md

 There could be many factors here.
 Business Logic of national newspapers are likely the most strongest one.
 CAE can also provide a explnation, that likely affecting in many cases.
 Getting aid(+E) hurts C., so if they want to feel better about themselves, they need to create their story(+C).
 Sometime Okinawa newspaper is described as a tool of aid acquisition.
 But not only that, it can be a mechanism to stay sane in a situation where local pride is undermined.
-You can see these mechnism is working anywhere in someextent.
+They need the narrative to keep them sane.
+If we want to address the media duopoly there, we need to give them replacement of the pride source.

 Economic power prefecture doesn't need to maintain its pride.
 (C = A - E).
 They already have big enough A and have little aid from outside.
 Their identities are psychologically comfortable without creating a story.
 And still they can have an additional story, like Aichi.
 They do not require to have local story to be comfortable.
 That's why the high dependency prefectures almost always have a high local newspaper share.

 ### Conclusion: Stop the aid.
 * The aid makes Okinawa hate Tokyo.